queelius/jaf/README.md

 ## Query Language

-Queries are represented using an Abstract Syntax Tree (AST) based on nested lists, where each list takes the form:
+Queries are represented using an Abstract Syntax Tree (AST) based on nested lists, where each list takes the form of `[<expressio>, <arg1>, <arg2>,...]`.

+We also provide a Domain-Specific Language (DSL) that allows users to craft queries using an intuitive infix notation.
+The DSL is converted into the AST before being evaluated.
+Here is the EBNF for the query language:

 ```ebnf
 %import common.WS